Killarexe/Copper-Extension-wiki/content/datapacks/add_waxing_transformation.md

 ## Creating the file

 Waxing transformation is one of the easiest to implement.
-Also **if you add a transformation for an item to an other, than the waxed item can be scraped to the unwaxed item.** *(See the [Scraping Mechanic](../../mechanics/scraping))* First you need to create a `waxing_transformation` folder in your namespace folder.
+Also, **if you add a transformation for an item to an other, than the waxed item can be scraped to the unwaxed item.** *(See the [Scraping Mechanic](../../mechanics/scraping))* By the way, when you add a **waxing transformation doesn't apply for crafting.** So if you want **your item to be waxed with the honeycomb in the crafting table, you'll need to make a recipe.**

+First you need to create a `waxing_transformation` folder in your namespace folder.
 Then create a simple `.json` file like your creating a custom recipe.

 The structure should looks like this: